-6. No major change for transfers of data outside the EEA
+6. No significant change for transfers of data outside the EEA

 Principles and tools as those currently provided remain for the transfer of personal data outside of the European Economic Area.
 It is possible to rely on codes of conducts, but those shall be expressly approved by the competent data protection authority.

-Also, it is not possible for courts of non-EEA countries to order the transfer of personal data outside the EEA.
-This shall occur either on the basis of international treaties or if the relevant EU Member State recognises the public interest to the data transfer.
+Also, courts of non-EEA countries can’t order the transfer of personal data outside the EEA.
+This order shall occur either through international treaties or if the relevant EU Member State recognizes the public interest to the data transfer.

-The above is a very interesting outline of the main contents of the GDPR and of the applicable obligations.
-On the same topic, you may find interesting my series of top issues arising from the European Privacy Regulation:
+The above is a very interesting outline of the main contents of the GDPR and of the applicable obligations according to the guidelines of the Italian data protection authority.